 President Roosevelt’s 1933 Works Progress Administration provided employment for roughly 3 million workers, building highways, schools, hospitals, playgrounds, and more.
 However, the Great Depression and WWII brought the development of the early playground movement to a halt.
 America’s new priorities of industrial production resulted in what many saw as a degraded public landscape and the irrelevance of parks and playgrounds.
 During the war years of 1941–1945, the production of steel playground equipment was at a standstill — metal was instead diverted to the war effort.

-- 1923: Nearly $14 million was expended for recreation by cities and towns in the United States, equivalent to roughly $202 million in 2017.
+- 1923: Cities and towns expended nearly $14 million for recreation in the United States, equivalent to roughly $202 million in 2017.

 - 1930: Starting in the 1930s, sculptor Isamu Noguchi proposed several models for avant-garde playgrounds, demonstrating the belief that some of the most significant art resides outside of the museum.
 He believed that these playgrounds should work for people and integrate seamlessly into the environment.

-- 1943: The first “junk playground” was established in Emdrup, Denmark.
+- 1943: Denmark built the first “junk playground” in Emdrup.
 Filled with wood, tires, bricks, rope, old furniture, and vehicles, the playground was inexpensive and contained no static parts.

 Keep an eye out for part 2, and to learn more about play, check out the Design Museum Foundation’s first book: Design and Play!